benchristel/process-to-processes/src/about-this-book/index.md

 In particular, test-driven development, object-oriented programming, functional programming, and static typing are likely to be sore points for many programmers.
 Believe me, I've felt the pain that comes from the misapplication of these techniques, and I don't want you to have to repeat my mistakes.
 Accordingly, my approach is cautious and pragmatic, and I am not religious about any of the ideas I present.
 My guiding principle (lifted from Pivotal Software) is "do what works".
 My goal is not to tie you down with "rules" about how to write code, but to give you a curated, versatile set of tools that you can adapt to your own context.

 Indeed, I see the primary role of this book as being to curate what has come before.
-Very few of the ideas in this book originate with me.
+Few of the ideas in this book originate with me.
 Most of them are venerable ideas from the annals of software engineering, filtered through my own experience working on real codebases totaling millions of lines.

 ## Contents